 The first tip is to have money for tips for the baggage handlers.
 Usually about a dollar per bag.

-Bring an overnight bag for your last night at sea.
+On a cruise, bring an overnight bag for your last night at sea.
 Staff will collect your bags the night before you leave the ship, and you will need an overnight bag to carry your night clothes and toiletries the next day.
-Don't forget also to leave out clothes to wear the last morning getting off the ship.
+Don’t forget also to leave out clothes to wear the last morning getting off the ship.

 Remember two things: